xiaoxiae/videos/17-ab/SCRIPT.md

 Let's assume that the key we want to delete is present and we run search to find it.

 If it's in the second to last layer, we can simply delete it, along with one of its leafs.
+We're quite fortunate that this didn't bring the number of children below the limit, which can happen and we will see how to resolve it once it does.

 If it's not in the second to last layer, we'll remove it but since this leaves and empty spot, we'd like to replace it with a key from the second to last layer to reduce the problem to the previous case.
 Pause here and think about which key we can put in its place.